Exceptional example of this fine 4-sheet map of Africa, baesd upon the most recent information and with extensive annotations.

 Sayer's map is a fine combination of known information and blank areas where little or nothing is known.
 Unlike his predecessors, Sayer combines a decorative cartouche and sailing ships with a scientific depiction of Africa.

-The map includes trading routes, European and local trading posts and a host of other contemporary details.
+Includes trading routes, European and local trading posts and a host of other contemporary details.

 Robert Sayer (ca. 1724-1794) was a prominent London map publisher.
 Robert’s father was a lawyer, but his older brother married Mary Overton, the widow of prominent mapmaker Philip Overton and the proprietor of his shop after his death.
 Mary continued the business for roughly a year after her marriage and then, in early 1748, it passed to Robert.
 Robert became a freeman of the Stationers’ Company later that year; his first advertisement as an independent publisher was released in December.